yellowful/gatsby-blog/README.md

   gatsby serve
 ```

-Before deploy to netlify, remember to set the environmental variables on the Netlify.
+Before deploy to netlify, remember to set the environmental variables on the netlify.

 ## License